-The Board in its Board Charter provided that the tenure of an Independent Director should not exceed a cumulative term of nine (9) years.
+The Board Charter provides that the tenure of an Independent Director shall not exceed a cumulative term of nine (9) years.
 Upon completion of the nine (9) years, an Independent Director may continue to serve on the Board subject to the director's re-designation as a Non-Independent Director.
 Otherwise, the Board must justify and seek shareholders' approval in the event it retains the director as an Independent Director.

-None of the Independent Directors have served for a cumulative term of more than nine (9) years or more for the financial year ended 31 December 2015.
+None of the Independent Directors have served for a cumulative term of nine (9) years or more for the financial year ended 31 December 2016.